 - Dental Bridges

-Sometimes missing teeth may create gaps, and that gap is fixed by dental bridges.
-Bridges help to restore tooth functions such as smiling, chewing, speaking as well as enhancing appearance.
+Sometimes missing teeth may create gaps, and dental bridge fix that gaps.
+Bridges help to restore tooth functions such as smiling, chewing, and speaking, as well as enhancing appearance.
 Traditional bridges are the most common!
 They consist of one or more fake teeth (pontics).
 Dental crowns usually hold fake teeth!
 Other types of bridges include;

 - Traditional bridges